 We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of Alliance Global Group, Inc. and subsidiaries (the Group) for the year ended December 31, 2018, on which we have rendered our report dated April 12, 2019.
 Our audit was made for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
 The applicable supplementary information (see List of Supplementary Information) is presented for purposes of additional analysis in compliance with the requirements of the Securities Regulation Code Rule 68 as amended, and is not a required part of the basic consolidated financial statements prepared in accordance with Philippine Financial Reporting Standards.
 Such supplementary information is the responsibility of the Group's management.
-The supplementary information has been subjected to the auditing procedures applied in the audit of the basic consolidated financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic consolidated financial statements and, which we have not provide to the audition of the basic consolidated in all material respects in relation to the basic consolidated financial statements and, in our opinion, is fairly stated in all
+The supplementary information has been subjected to the auditing procedures applied in the audit of the basic consolidated financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic consolidated financial statements taken as a whole.